-What can you do, other than get more sleep, to avoid the unpleasantness of drowsiness in a workplace that frowns upon it?
+So what can you do, other than get more sleep, to avoid the unpleasantness of drowsiness in a workplace that frowns upon it?

 2. Take breaks.

-3. Get moving.
+3. Feeling tired at work?
+Get moving.

 4. Stand up.